karan12003/ChatGPT/Readme.md

 https://chatgpt-tgje.onrender.com

-Kindly wait for 3-40 seconds for server to get deployed
+Kindly wait for a minute for server to get deployed